-The latest report of the Mechanism for Cooperation and Verification (2017)3 expressly recommends, in the case of Romania, that "in order to further improve the transparency and predictability of the legislative process, as well as to strengthen the internal guarantees of irreversibility", the "Parliament (...) should ensure full transparency and take due account of consultations with relevant authorities and stakeholders in the decision-making and legislative work related to the Penal Code and the Code of Criminal Procedure, anti-corruption laws, (incompatibilities, conflicts of interest, illicit wealth), the laws of justice (concerning the organization of the justice system), and the Civil Code and the Code of Civil Procedure."
+The latest report of the Mechanism for Cooperation and Verification (2017)830 expressly recommends, in the case of Romania, that "in order to further improve the transparency predictability of the legislative process, as well as to strengthen the internal guarantees of irreversibility", the "Parliament (...) should ensure full transparency and take due account of consultations with relevant authorities stakeholders the and decision-making and legislative work related to the Penal Code and the Code of Criminal Procedure, anti-corruption laws, (incompatibilities, conflicts of interest, illicit wealth), the laws of justice (concerning the organization of the justice system), and the Civil Code and the Code of Civil Procedure."